gildor2/UEViewer/README.md

 C runtime library for MSVC
 --------------------------
-UModel is dynamically linked with CRT library, so it requires CRT DLL files to be installed onto your system.
+UE Viewer is dynamically linked with CRT library, so it requires CRT DLL files to be installed onto your system.
 It is possible to statically link with you compiler's CRT by changing a line in *common.project* (with cost of growing executable file size):

     LIBC = shared